 - Mushroom farming and beekeeping

 - Sheds will be built in convergence as needed.

 Income Augmentation: Financial assistance to vulnerable agricultural household

-While cultivation support has been proposed for small and marginal farmers, as well as livelihood support for landless agricultural laborers, some farmers may be unable to engage in cultivation, and some landless agricultural laborers may be unable to access livelihood options due to old age, disability, disease, or any other reason.
+While cultivation support has been proposed for small and marginal farmers, as well as livelihood support for landless agricultural labourers, some farmers may be unable to engage in cultivation, and some landless agricultural labourers may be unable to access livelihood options due to old age, disability, disease, or any other reason.

-As a result, it is proposed that for such vulnerable cultivators / landless agricultural laborers, a lump sum financial assistance of Rs.10,000/- per family be provided to meet their basic needs.
+As a result, it is proposed that for such vulnerable cultivators / landless agricultural labourers, a lump sum financial assistance of Rs.10,000/- per family be provided to meet their basic needs.

 Gram Panchayats will identify and select deserving families.
 It is expected to cover tens of thousands of such beneficiaries over the next two years.